-Wesport, a sports charity that is passionate about helping people become more physically active, chatted to us about the importance of setting realistic goals to kick start 2020.
+Wesport, a sports charity that is passionate about helping people become more physically active, chatted to us about the importance of setting realistic goals to kick start your fitness journey.

 Most of us are aware that physical activity can have a positive effect on mental wellbeing; but did you know that it can have a positive impact on your mood, relieve stress, increase self-esteem and reduce anxiety and depression?
-(Mental Health Foundation) Head of information at MIND says that although feeling low often can reduce your desire to be physically active, especially as exercise is less appealing during winter months like January, it can be very effective in lifting your mood and increasing your energy levels.
+(Mental Health Foundation) Head of information at MIND says that although feeling low often can reduce your desire to be physically active, it can be very effective in lifting your mood and increasing your energy levels.

 If you have made the decision that physical activity or general wellbeing might be something you’d like to improve this year, take a look at these simple tips for helping you stick to your goals:

 Make sure they are achievable; remember that any amount of activity counts!
 You don’t have to run a marathon to feel the benefits of being physically active.
-Set yourself small goals for throughout the year, that way you will be able to see your progress and achievements more clearly.
+Set yourself small goals for throughout your journey, that way you will be able to see your progress and achievements more clearly.

-Choose an activity that is free.
-There are loads of things you can do that cost no money at all, reducing the pressure on finances at what can already be a tough time of year.
-Lots of gyms have free trial passes in January.
+Choose an activity that is free or low-cost.
+There are loads of things you can do that cost no money at all, reducing the pressure on finances during what’s been a tough time for the economy.
+Lots of gyms have free trial passes for new starters.
 Parkrun is free and is held every week over 693 locations; find your nearest one here, or contact your local Active Partnership to signpost you to other free activities in your area.
 (Wesport- The West of England Sport Trust)